arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 @teams_polls

 --{{0}}--
 We're firm believers that the best way to learn is to practice!
-As I mentioned before, we will have opportunities to practice writing our own SQL code today using a fake patient database.
+As I mentioned before, we will have opportunities to practice writing our own SQL statements today using a fake patient database.
-There will also be some short quizzes to help solidify your understanding as we go.
+There will be boxes right here within the slides that allow you to write and execute your own SQL statements in the browser, so I encourage you to open up the slides link from the chat if you haven't already, so you can play around with those queries yourself as I talk through the material.

 --{{0}}--
 With that being said, lets hop in!